brunosouza-justauto/eng/memory-bank/progress.md

 - Enhanced workout session interface with improved UI elements and exercise information

 ## Recent Improvements
+- Eliminated dependency on the external HeyGainz API by migrating to a local exercise database
+- Refactored exercise-related components to use the local database with backward compatibility
 - Added automatic detection of when all sets are completed (100% progress)
 - Implemented a congratulatory completion dialog when the final set is marked as done
 - Enhanced the dialog interaction to automatically save the workout when the user confirms